its0x08/werkzeug-debug/README.md

 ```
 ## TODO

-* Add PIN bruteforce
+- [ ] Add PIN bruteforce
-* Add arg parser
+- [x]  Add arg parser
-* Add read file functionality
+- [ ]  Add read file functionality
-* Add reverse shell functionality
+- [ ]  Add reverse shell functionality

 ## Contributors

-If you decide to make a pull request to suggest your changes to the project, please dont forget to add your name to the `CONTRIBUTING.md` file.
+If you decide to make a pull request to suggest your changes to the project, please don't forget to add your name to the `CONTRIBUTING.md` file.

 ## Pull Requests & Issues
 You have a new feature in mind?
 The code is buggy, wont run as expected and you happen to know __python__?
 Please make a __Pull Request (_PR_)__ suggesting you changes.

-Otherwise you can always open an __Issue__ to help imporve this project.
+Otherwise you can always open an __Issue__ to help improve this project.

 ## Enjoy it !